fbicuul/simple_shell/README.md

-Starting Up Simple Shell Collab Project
+A Simple Shell Collab Project